Turro75/stm32lazarustemplate/README.md

 # stm32lazarustemplate
-copy the content of the folder in the ~/.lazarus_template it will be available in the template form in lazarus.
+copy the content of the folder in the ~/.lazarus_template then it will be available in the template form in lazarus.

-Please be aware that You need to define a name and a directory when opening the new project. in the main.pas unit You get setup and loop procedures (who said Arduino?) in the project_name.lpr You get the main clock setup, the gpio setup and systick interrupt handler procedure.
+Please be aware that You need to define a name and a directory when opening the new project.

+In the main.pas unit You get setup and loop procedures (who said Arduino?)

+In the project_name.lpr You get the main clock setup, the gpio setup and systick interrupt handler procedure.

 This template contains:
 - compiler settings for stm32f103 32bit cpu for both debug and release (you have to adjust units folder)